UnicodeError0041/ChatGPT-syntax-highlight-for-more-languages-userscript/README.md

 [![Add to tampermonkey](https://img.shields.io/badge/add%20to-tampermonkey-green)](https://github.com/UnicodeError0041/ChatGPT-syntax-highlight-for-more-languages-userscript/raw/main/ChatGPT-syntax-highlight-for-more-languages.user.js)

 With this script, more languages will be syntax highlighted in the ChatGPT web app.
-This script uses [highlight.js](https://github.com/highlightjs/highlight.js) to highlight text in the chat.

 ## Supported languages

-This script supports [all languages from highlight.js](https://github.com/highlightjs/highlight.js/blob/main/SUPPORTED_LANGUAGES.md), except the languages in 3rd party repos.

-Some of the languages in this list are 3rd party languages and this script only supports a few of them (these are listed in the [Acknowledgements](#acknowledgements) section).
-But in theory, all non-3rd party languages from the list should appear correctly (which are the most commonly used ones).
+This script uses the [highlight.js](https://github.com/highlightjs/highlight.js) library to highlight code syntax.
+It supports:

+1. Core highlight.js languages: Languages included directly in the main highlight.js package (like Python, JavaScript, and HTML).
+[Here](https://github.com/highlightjs/highlight.js/blob/main/SUPPORTED_LANGUAGES.md) is a list of supported languages.

+2. Additional highlight.js community-supported languages: These are separate, third-party modules maintained by the community and loaded dynamically as needed (listed in the [Acknowledgements](#acknowledgements) section).

-> 📃 **Note:** The code will only be highlighted after chatGPT finished it's response.
+> 📃 **Note:** The code will only be highlighted after ChatGPT finished it's response.

 > 📃 **Note:** This script does not load in every syntax rule instantly.
 Most of them will only load when needed.